kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/ingress_class.md

     1. controller-level flag `--default-tags` will have the highest priority.
     2. `spec.tags` in IngressClassParams will have the middle priority.
     3. `alb.ingress.kubernetes.io/tags` annotation will have the lowest priority.

+#### spec.loadBalancerAttributes

+`loadBalancerAttributes` is an optional setting.

+Cluster administrators can use `loadBalancerAttributes` field to specify the [Load Balancer Attributes](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/application-load-balancers.html#load-balancer-attributes) that should be applied to the load balancer that belong to this IngressClass.
+The `loadBalancerAttributes` example above is some attributes available to set.

+1. If `loadBalancerAttributes` is set, the attributes defined will be applied to the load balancer that belong to this IngressClass.
+2. If `loadBalancerAttributes` un-specified, Ingresses with this IngressClass can continue to use `alb.ingress.kubernetes.io/load-balancer-attributes` annotation to specify the load balancer attributes.